tripleaceinnovations/API/README.md

 ```

 ### Project setup

-To run this project, either build a Go code or create and run a docker image using the Dockerfile provided in thr source code.
+To run this project, either build a Go code or create and run a docker image using the Dockerfile provided in the source code.
 It is highly recommended to use the You can build and run the application using docker container.

 **Steps**
 1. Download and install Docker Desktop to setup docker on your system.
 You can follow the official link below for installation according to the OS: